Peacebuilders Camp Family FAQ

 Preparation for Camp

 Drop-off is on Monday morning of each session, and pick-up is early-afternoon on Saturday of each session.
 Exact times for the drop-off and pick-up windows will be distributed before camp starts.
 Families and volunteers dropping off campers are invited to spend a few hours enjoying Koinonia.
-A walking tour/documentary viewing and lunch are provided free of charge to Monday drivers, and the tour/documentary is available free of charge to Saturday drivers.
+A walking tour/documentary viewing and lunch are options for Monday drivers, and the tour/documentary is available to Saturday drivers.
 Families will have a chance to sign up for these opportunities in May.
 At the very least we hope you will stop in at the Koinonia Welcome Center to learn a little about the community and to buy some delicious, farm-fresh goodies to take home.

 Peacebuilders Camp happens on a working farm in south Georgia called Koinonia Farm, an intentional community founded in 1942 that has been involved in critical peace and justice work since its inception.
 From its role as an interracial community during the civil rights movement to its history as the birthplace of Habitat for Humanity, Koinonia has been front and center in the struggle for human rights.
 Community members today continue in that work through sustainable farming, radical hospitality, and more.
 Campers will have the opportunity to get to know Koinonia community members through shared meals and activities.
 So many seeds of change have started at Koinonia, and we believe our campers are continuing that legacy.